Finding your way in multifunctional processes and recycling

-Since the beginning of LCA, there have been two major issues on which we will probably never reach consensus: how to deal with multifunctional processes and with recycling.
+Since the beginning of LCA, there have been two major issues on which we will probably never reach a consensus: how to deal with multifunctional processes and with recycling.
 This article tries to explain the concepts underlying this question.

 This flexibility has led to different approaches, such as the British PAS2050 for carbon footprinting, the Greenhouse Gas (GHG) Protocol, the International EPD System, and the Product Environmental Footprint (PEF) Guide.